Indian Wells tennis postponed after coronavirus confirmed

 Earlier in the week, officials had announced several measures to protect players, fans and staff at the tennis tournament.

 Ball kids were going to have to wear gloves and not touch the towels of players on the court.
-Organized player and fan interaction was also going to be limited at the tournament which is informally referred to as the fifth Grand Slam because of its popularity with players and fans, many of whom come from overseas.
+Organized player and fan interaction was also going to be limited at the tournament.
 Besides ball kids, restaurant and food supply workers were going to wear gloves as well as volunteers taking tickets at entrances.
 Over 250 hand sanitizing stations were set up throughout the venue.

+Other major sports and entertainment events in the desert are scheduled for next month.

-The LPGA Tour is scheduled to play the first women’s golf major of the year, the ANA Inspiration, early next month in Rancho Mirage.
+The LPGA Tour is to play the first women’s golf major of the year, the ANA Inspiration, on April 2-5 in Rancho Mirage.

+The Coachella Valley Music and Arts Festival in nearby Indio is set for April 10-12 and April 17-19.
+It typically draws 250,000 people over two weekends.
+The Stagecoach Festival, featuring country music, is scheduled for April 24-26 at the same Indio venue.

 More AP Tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports